sifank/NexDome_Beaver/README.md

 ALERTS
 ======
-20211224 Version 0.5
+20220118 Version 0.6

 Read the Release Notes.

 Status Overview:
-- Setting the Rotator and Shutter max/min/accel/safevoltage is disabled for now
+- Will not off setting the Rotator and Shutter, use autocal instead
-  - Rotator/Shutter settings are set to RO
 - Network connection has not been tested yet, use USB
+- Move Abs/Rel: need to click twice after setting Relative Position amount field.
+  - Has to do with INDI, 1st click starts, 2nd stops.
+However in this case it will only move the amount set.

-- At present, you will need to use the MSWindow's based [Beaver software utility](https://www.nexdome.com/resources) to:
+- Use the MSWindow's based [Beaver software utility](https://www.nexdome.com/resources) to:
   - Set IP address if you want to use the network
   - Update the firmware
+  - Reset rotator or shutter low level settings

 INSTALL
 =======